skjdghsdjgsdj/babypod-hardware/README.md

 Don't go offline unless you need to.
 By staying online, you sync data regularly to Baby Buddy.

-When you are online, you can turn off the BabyPod while a timer is running, then turn it back on and the timer resumes as if nothing happened.
-This is because timers run in Baby Buddy itself.
-When you are offline, timers run directly on the BabyPod, so turning off the BabyPod will cancel the timer.

 If you don't see the offline option, your BabyPod is missing either the RTC or the SD card reader, or they failed to initialize.

 ### Message of the day